umautobots/nsavp_tools/documentation/conversion.md

 # 4. Converting H5 Files to a ROS1 Rosbag File

-The `h5_to_rosbag` script can be used to convert an H5 file to a ROS1 rosbag file.
+The `h5_to_rosbag` script can be used to convert a H5 file to a ROS1 rosbag file.
 To use the script, first combine the H5 files to be converted using `h5_combine`, as described above in [Combining H5 Files](#3-combining-h5-files), and then run this script on the resulting H5 file.
 Note that `h5_combine` must be used even if converting a single H5 file (e.g. `R0_FA0_mono_left.h5`) because the `h5_to_rosbag` script assumes the top level groups in the H5 file correspond to ROS namespaces (e.g. `/mono_left`) and that subgroups correspond to topics (e.g. `/mono_left/image_raw`).
 The script additionally assumes the subgroups are structured as described in the [General Sensor Data H5 Format](data_format.md#1-general-sensor-data-h5-format) section of the data format documentation page.

 The script can be run with `h5_to_rosbag.launch`.
 The launch file takes the following arguments:
 - `path_h5_in`: A path specifying the H5 file to convert.